jadinV/csci2041/Hwk_05/mastery.md

 `= exec [Unop negate] (eval e :: stack)`

-- by def of exec
+- by definition of exec

 `= step Unop negate (eval e :: stack)`

-- by def of step
+- by definition of step

 `= do_unop negate (eval e :: stack)`

-- by def of do_unop
+- by definition of do_unop

 `= negate (eval e) :: stack`

-- by def of negate
+- by definition of negate

 `= -(eval e) :: stack`

-- by def of eval
+- by definition of eval

 `= eval Neg e :: stack`